bdelucia/bdelucia/README.md

 ## 📈 Achievements

-- 🎉 &nbsp; Setup a Raspberry Pi 5 with PiHole to disable ads on my entire Wi-Fi network
+- 🎉 &nbsp; Setup a Raspberry Pi 5 with Home Assistant to automate and monitor our home's power consumption, wrote scripts to turn off devices after a certain amount of time, length depending on "APS high-use hours"

 - 🤝 &nbsp; Created my own Arch Linux rice, with a predefined palette and customized keybinds